NikolayPolyagoshko/AMQP_Exchange/README.md

  * Connector could be started as a console app with "-debug" key

 ## How it works
- * All configurable parameters except db ConnectionString are inside AMQP_Ex database.
+ * All configurable parameters except DatabaseConnectionString stored inside AMQP_Ex database.
  * Inbound workers bound to the Queues, incoming messages put into 'Inbound' table upon receiving.
  * Outbound messages can be directed to a Queue or an RoutingKey + Exchange.
 Outbound workers periodicaly checks 'Outbound' table and sends them out
  * There is an per-queue option for a Base64-encoded message handling.
 If enabled, inbound messages encoded after receiving, otbound decoded before sending
  * Logs are stored in the log table
  * Text logs are stored in %TEMP%\AMQP_Exchange.
-When running with service account, path is %windir%\ServiceProfiles\<Profile_Name>\AppData\Local\Temp\AMQP_Exchange
+When running with service account, paths are %windir%\ServiceProfiles\<Profile_Name>\AppData\Local\Temp\AMQP_Exchange

 ## Install
  * Unpack zip and run install.cmd.
-Service and the exchange db will be created.
+Service and the exchange database will be auto-created.
- * If using database other than MSSQL, you`ll have to to create database and tables manually
+ * If using db engines other than MSSQL, you`ll have to to create database and tables manually
  * Edit AMQP_Exchange.exe.config, add connection string to AMQP_Ex database
  * Edit Hosts and Queues tables, add at least one host and at least one queue
  * Start the "AMQP Exchange" service